keshwans/access-robot/ProjectProposal.md

 Our project aims to build an accessible, low-cost experimentation platform for programming and robotics.

-Software paragraph
+Software paragraph.
+Existing resources:

+Scratch - open source graphical programming language (free).
-tynker.com online programming courses for kids ($50 (single course) - $250 (learning pathway)).
+Tynker.com - online programming courses for kids ($50 (single course) - $250 (learning pathway)).

 Hardware experimentation, in particular, has a high barrier to entry.
+Existing resources:

 Little Bits (starter kits $99-199).
 Lego Mindstorm robotics kit ($349.99).
-Sphero (smartphone controlled robot $129.99).

-User
+Boe-Bot - robot kit commonly used in schools ($159.99).

+User paragraph: child learning independently, parent w/ child, teacher w/ class room.

 ## The Solution

 The platform consists of two parts: hardware (the robot) and software (an Android-based programming environment for controlling the robot).

+The robot:
+ * Built around a widely available open-source microcontroller (likely Arduino).
+ * Forward, backward and rotational movement (2x servo motors).
+ * Chassis constructed from low-cost and/or recycled materials (e.g. cardboard).
+ * Battery powered and controlled via Bluetooth with an Android device.
+ * Simple and flexible design encourages user modifications.

+The app:
+ * Android based programming environment.
+ * Graphical programming language (think [Scratch](https://scratch.mit.edu/)) with native methods for controlling the robot.
+ * Flexibility to modify and expand the language by creating new methods.
+ * Option to move to a text based environment.
+ * Elegant, enjoyable + easy to use UI/UX.
+ * On first launch, the user is presented with a guide on sourcing and building the robot featuring illustration, text and/or video instructions.

-By building on Android, our platform becomes accessible to the more than 1 billion Android users worldwide, in particular in the emerging markets where cost presents
+By building on Android, our platform becomes accessible to the more than 1 billion Android users worldwide.

-Ultimately, we want our users to gain the learning skills and confidence to engage with the platform, and with technology as a whole, not just as users but as collaborators and creators.
+Ultimately, we want to inspire the learning skills and confidence for our users to engage with the platform, and with technology as a whole, as collaborators and creators.

 #### Baseline features